What on earth is the point of all this eye-wateringly tedious drivel?

 We can swap punches with our snarling bruiser for a week or a month, but sooner or later we'll make a change and watch helplessly as it ripples out from here to Samoa.
 We'll wonder what that crunching sound is as the blow lands.

-This, then, is our first objective quality of good structure: the shorter the average dependency chain length, the better the source code structure.
+This, then, is our first objective quality of good structure: the longer the average dependency chain length - that is, the deeper the structure - the worse the source code structure.

 The second quality of good structure is well-known and merely an infinite extension of the first.
 This concerns cyclic dependencies.